gizwits-docs/gizwits-docs/source/en-us/statement.md

 ​
 # When this Privacy Policy applies

 Our Privacy Policy does not apply to products and services offered by a third party.
-K Smart products and services may include third party’s products or services.
+Gizwits products and services may include third party’s products or services.
 When you use such products or services, they may collect your information too.
 For this reason, we strongly suggest you to read the third party’s privacy policy as you have taken time to read ours.
 We are not responsible for and cannot control how third parties use personal data which they collect from you.
 Our Privacy Policy does not apply to other sites linked from our services.
 ​
 # Minors

 We consider it the responsibility of parents to monitor their children’s use of our products and services.
 Nevertheless, it is our policy not to require personal data from minors or offer to send any promotional materials to persons in that category.
-K Smart does not seek or intend to seek to receive any personal data from minors.
-Should a parent or guardian have reasons to believe that a minor has provided K Smart with personal data without their prior consent, please contact us to ensure that the personal data is removed and unsubscribe them from any of the applicable K Smart services.
+Gizwits does not seek or intend to seek to receive any personal data from minors.
+Should a parent or guardian have reasons to believe that a minor has provided Gizwits with personal data without their prior consent, please contact us to ensure that the personal data is removed and unsubscribe them from any of the applicable Gizwits services.
 Our Services are not directed to individuals under 13.
 We do not knowingly collect personal information from children under 13.
 If we become aware that a child under 13 has provided us with personal information, we will take steps to delete such information.
-If you become aware that a child has provided us with personal information, please contact us at K Smart_echo@K Smart.com.
+If you become aware that a child has provided us with personal information, please contact us at Gizwits_echo@Gizwits.com.
 ​
 # Updates To The Privacy Policy

 We keep our Privacy Policy under regular review.
-If we change our Privacy Policy, we will post the changes on K Smart websites, so that you may be aware of the information we collect and how we use it.
-Such changes to our Privacy Policy shall apply fro m the time that we post the same on the K Smart websites.
+If we change our Privacy Policy, we will post the changes on Gizwits websites, so that you may be aware of the information we collect and how we use it.
+Such changes to our Privacy Policy shall apply fro m the time that we post the same on the Gizwits websites.
 Your continued use of products and services on the websites, mobile phones and/or any other device will be taken as acceptance of the updated Privacy Policy.
 We will seek your fresh consent before we collect more personal data from you or when we wish to use or disclose your personal data for new purposes. privacy policy/terms of use